 ILM Coach Training Programmes

-The Spring 2017 ILM levels 5 & 7 Certificate and Diploma Programmes :
+The Autumn 2017 ILM levels 5 & 7 Certificate and Diploma Programmes :

 These highly interactive and participative programmes cover every aspect of coaching from chemistry and contracting, through psychological models and theories and leaving you with a solid grounding in closure and evaluation.
 The three assessments are supported with academic supervision and the CFM Alumni is there for those achieving these qualifications.